cnizzardini/cakephp-swagger-bake/README.md

 explanation.

-- Create a route for SwaggerBake in `config/routes.php`
+- Create a route for the SwaggerUI page in `config/routes.php`

 ```php
 $routes->scope('/api', function (RouteBuilder $builder) {